 The National Electrical Code (NEC)

-The most recent revision of the NEC is the 2020 edition.
+The most recent revision of the NEC is the 2023 edition.
 States and local municipalities determine which edition of the NEC they are going to use and if they are going to be more or less restrictive.
 The NEC comes out with a new edition every 3 years.
-Some areas use the brand new 2020 edition, but many areas still use an older edition of the code, from as early as 2008, and some municipalities use a variance of the national code.
+Some areas use the new 2023 edition, but many areas still use an older edition of the code, from as early as 2008, and some municipalities use a variance of the national code.

 Canadian Electrical Code (CE)